-Elsewhere, high sea surface temperature (associated with reduced food availability) during breeding and positive episodes of the Southern Oscillation (La Niña) during the non-breeding season have a negative impact on survival in Cory's Shearwater.
-These population-level effects of climate were greater than that of longline fisheries (Ramos et al. 2012).
+Elsewhere, high sea-surface temperature (associated with reduced food availability) during breeding and positive episodes of the Southern Oscillation (La Niña) during the nonbreeding season, negatively impact survival in Cory's Shearwater.
+These population effects of climate were greater than that of longline fisheries (Ramos et al. 2012).

-The intensity of winds in the Southern Ocean are increasing and thus altering the depth of layers within the ocean; this can impact prey availability and foraging behaviour/efficiency as seen in Little Penguins (Ropert-Coudert et al. 2009; Saraux et al. 2016).
+The intensity of winds in the Southern Ocean are increasing which alters the depth of layers within the ocean; this can impact prey availability and foraging behaviour/efficiency as seen in Little Penguins (Ropert-Coudert et al. 2009; Saraux et al. 2016).

-3.2.5 Frequency of stormy weather
+5.2.5 Frequency of stormy weather

-Increased frequency of stormy weather can impact the survival and breeding success of some species, depending on the timing, with potential consequences for population size (high confidence).
+Increased frequency of stormy weather can impact on the survival and breeding success of some species, depending on the timing, with potential consequences for population size.
+(HIGH CONFIDENCE)